Follow the directions on our Federal Verification site.

 Students reapply for aid each year, submitting updated applications and financial documents.
 Awards are adjusted to reflect changes in family financial circumstances.
 The standard student earnings contribution increases moderately in the upperclass years.

-When determining if a student is "needy," the Financial Aid Office assesses the family's ability to contribute to educational costs.
+When determining if a student is eligible for assistance the Financial Aid Office assesses the family's ability to contribute to educational costs.
 This "family contribution" includes the parents' contribution, the earnings expectation from the student, and 20 percent per year of the student's original savings and assets unless subsequent years assets are higher.
 The family contribution is then subtracted from the cost of education to arrive at the student's need.
 Some students with low need might be offered a package consisting of only job and/or loan assistance.
 Those with higher need will receive a package with grants/scholarships (which do not have to be repaid), employment, and loans.
 The amount of a loan a student will receive is dependent upon the family's total income.

 Students who receive scholarships from external sources can use funds to reduce the loan and/or job portions of their financial aid packages.
 If the outside scholarship is greater than the self-help level, the family responsibility can be reduced to the federal level.
 Dartmouth scholarship is reduced as the last resort.